O Day of Rest and Gladness: A Service of Worship for the Lord’s Day

 6. To read a short article on the history and practice of Passing the Peace, please click here.

-7. I do not favor pre-written confessions of specific sins, seeing that this practice, which is common in Reformed liturgies, actually forces believers to sin by confessing sins that they have not committed in the week prior, and for which they are not under conviction by the Spirit!
+7. I do not favor pre-written confessions of specific sins, seeing that this practice, which is common in Reformed liturgies, can actually force believers to sin by confessing sins that they have not committed in the week prior, and for which they are not under conviction by the Spirit!
 Also, I do not believe that leaders (or liturgies) should encourage believers to ask God for forgiveness of sins.
 This practice tends strongly to undermine their grip on the once-for-all character of their justification.
 When they trusted in Christ, God forgave them all their sins, once and for all (time).
 When they trusted in Christ, God also imputed Christ’s perfect righteousness to them, once and for all (time).
 This is the clear teaching of Scripture (John 5:24; Rom.
 5:1; 8:1; 2 Cor.
 5:21; Heb.
 7:7; 9:12).
-Therefore, in light of these tremendous truths—so easily forgotten or misunderstood—I believe leaders should train their people simply to confess any specific sin for which they are presently under conviction, determine with God’s help to forsake it, and then thank him once again for so graciously forgiving them for it when they trusted in Christ.
+Therefore, in light of these tremendous truths—so easily forgotten or misunderstood—I believe leaders should train their people simply to confess any specific sin for which they are presently under conviction, resolve with God’s help to forsake it, and then thank him once again for so graciously forgiving them for it when they trusted in Christ.
 The Lord’s Day worship service must never undermine the saints’ grip on their justification, but instead do all it can to strengthen it.

 8. In the interests of truth and clarity, it may necessary for the elders slightly to modify one or more of the ancient confessions, in order to align it with their best understanding of Scripture and the church’s Statement of Faith.